A sales proposal is a formal document sent to potential clients.

 5. Offer the solution

-In the eyes of your prospect, this section (and the next one) would be the meat of your entire sales pitch.
+In the eyes of your prospect, this section and the one that follows will be the meat of your entire sales pitch.
 What are you offering as a solution to their problem and why?

-Pay special attention to this section and make sure that the solution(s) outlined here perfectly fits the problems and market research you outlined in the earlier sections.
+Pay special attention to this section and make sure that your proposed solution(s) outlined here perfectly fits the problems and market research you outlined in the earlier sections.

 Here is an example of a solution section.